Burntroll/Burntroll/README.md

 #

-I'm a Front End Developer from Brazil, and currently living abroad.
+I'm a Front End Developer and a DevOps Engineer from Brazil, and currently living abroad.

 - 🔭 I’m currently working to develop my knowledge in DevOps!
 - 🌱 I’m currently learning Linux, Docker, Kubernetes and Cloud with AWS